- When and where is the ceremony?

 Diplomas are mailed to the address you submitted on your Graduation Application.
 If you wish to pick up your diploma at the Registration and Records, please notify their office.

-Photographs will be taken by Grad Images, a professional photography organization that specializes in photographing commencement ceremonies.
-Three individual pictures will be taken of each graduate during of the ceremony and proofs will be emailed to the student within 24 hours of the ceremony.
+Photographs will be taken by Grad Images, a professional photography organization that specializes in photographing Commencement ceremonies.
+Three individual pictures will be taken of each graduate during of the ceremony and proofs will be emailed to the student within five days of the ceremony.
 Several different package options will be available for purchase.

 To learn more, visit gradimages.com.